offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Recall that the forward-backward split graph algorithm ...

-1. splits the forward graph into two smaller forward graphs: Left-hand side and right-hand side.
+1. splits the forward graph into two smaller graphs: Left-hand side (forward graph) and right-hand side (backward graph).
 2. performs the forward graph computation on the left-hand side.
-3. performs the forward graph computation on the right-hand side.
+3. performs the backward graph computation on the right-hand side.
-4. multiplies the sink node values from 2 and 3 together, which is the value that would have existed at the sink node of the unsplit forward graph.
+4. multiplies 2's sink node value with 3's *source* node value, which is the value that would have existed at the sink node of the unsplit forward graph.

 In the example below, the forward graph below splits on B1.